-We develop a dynamic trade model where production and consumption take place in spatially distinct labor markets with varying exposure to domestic and international trade.
-The model recognizes the role of labor mobility frictions, goods mobility frictions, geographic factors, and input-output linkages in determining equilibrium allocations.
-We show how to solve the equilibrium of the model without estimating productivities, migration frictions, or trade costs, which are usually di¢ cult to identify.
-We calibrate the model to 38 countries, 50 U.S. states, and 22 sectors and use the rise in China’s import competition to quantify the effects across more than a thousand U.S. labor markets.
-We find that China’s trade shock resulted in a loss of 0.8 million U.S. manufacturing jobs, about 50 percent of the change in the manufacturing employment share unexplained by a secular trend.
-We find aggregate welfare gains but, due to trade and migration frictions, the welfare and employment effects vary across U.S. labor markets.
+We develop a dynamic trade model with spatially distinct labor markets facing varying exposure to international trade.
+The model captures the role of labor mobility frictions, goods mobility frictions, geographic factors, and input-output linkages in determining equilibrium allocations.
+We show how to solve the equilibrium of the model and take the model to the data without assuming that the economy is at a steady state and without estimating productivities, migration frictions, or trade costs, which can be difficult to identify.
+We calibrate the model to 22 sectors, 38 countries, and 50 U.S. states.
+We study how the rise in Chinas trade for the period 2000 to 2007 impacted U.S. households across more than a thousand U.S. labor markets distinguished by sector and state.
+We find that the China trade shock resulted in a loss of 0.8 million U.S. manufacturing jobs, about 25% of the observed decline in manufacturing employment from 2000 to 2007.
+The U.S. gains in the aggregate but, due to trade and migration frictions, the welfare and employment effects vary across U.S. labor markets.
 Estimated transition costs to the new long-run equilibrium are also heterogeneous and reflect the importance of accounting for labor dynamics.